owid/owid-datasets/datasets/Violent deaths/README.md

 # Violent deaths

-This dataset presents estimates of the level of violence in prehistoric and non-state societies, based on archaeological and ethnographic evidence.
+This dataset presents estimates of the levels of violence in prehistoric and non-state societies, based on archaeological and ethnographic evidence.